Creative spaces directory

 Studio 2/Margaret Freeman Gallery is an arm of a larger organisation, Connections Education and Development Trust, which provides a range of services for disabled people.
-Studio 2/Margaret Freeman Gallery is an art studio and exhibition space, including painting, drawing, print-making and sculpture.
-One of its aims is to encourage its artists to work independently and help them sell their work.
+Studio2/Margaret Freeman Gallery is an art studio and exhibition space for disabled artists.
+Activities include writing, painting, drawing and sculpture.
+One of its aims is to encourage its artists to work independently and help them promote their work to the wider community.

 Mental Health Day Activity Centres